- Apply to TRIO SSS

 The legislative requirements for all Federal TRIO Programs can be found in the Higher Education Act of 1965, Title IV, Part A, Subpart 2.

-The TRIO Student Support Services program at Oregon State University Cascades, provide opportunities for academic growth and development, assist students with basic college requirements and serve to motivate students toward the successful completion of their post-secondary education.
+The TRIO Student Support Services program at OSU Cascades provides opportunities for academic growth and development, assists students with basic college requirements, and serve to motivate students toward the successful completion of their post-secondary education.

-To accomplish this, the program provides ongoing support throughout a student's college career and promote development through advocacy and additional services while they are attending Oregon State University Cascades.
+To accomplish this, the program provides ongoing support throughout a student's college career and promote development through advocacy and additional services while they are attending OSU Cascades.